 Treatments For Liver Disease In Dogs

-Treatment for liver disease in dogs depends on the cause, the severity of the condition, the extent of liver damage, and how early the disease is discovered.
-For most cases of liver disease, dietary changes and supplements are recommended.
-Liver-friendly diets are often high in digestible protein and low in sodium.
+Treatment for liver disease in dogs depends on the cause, the severity of the condition, the extent of liver damage, and how early the disease is found.
+However, for most cases, vets advise dietary changes and supplements.
+Liver-friendly diets are usually high in digestible protein and low in sodium.

-Medications are often prescribed to treat liver disease.
-Anti-inflammatory and immunosuppressive drugs may be used, especially certain kinds of steroids.
-Other medications to manage the symptoms of liver disease may also be prescribed, including antiemetics to prevent vomiting and gastrointestinal medications to help with ulcers and bleeding.
-Surgery may be an option for dogs who suffer from tumors or cysts.
+They may also prescribe other drugs to manage symptoms, including anti-emetics to prevent vomiting and gastrointestinal medications to help with ulcers and bleeding.
+Surgery may also be an option for dogs who suffer from tumors or cysts.

-There are many different forms of treatment to address the various causes of liver disease.
-If your dog is suffering from liver disease, your veterinarian will work to determine the cause and prescribe appropriate treatment.
-Treatment is more effective when the disease is caught early, so consult your veterinarian at the first sign of unusual symptoms.
+There are many forms of treatment to address the causes of liver disease.
+Your vet will work to determine the cause and prescribe treatment.
+Treatment works best when the disease is caught early, so talk to your vet at the first sign of symptoms.